noobaa/noobaa-core/src/test/system_tests/README.md

 * ### library_test
   The testing framework can run tests by requiring them and running them instead of invoking a shell with node.
   In order to use this option, the test must export run_test().
+See Sample test

 * ### test_upgrade_ec2
   This test comes to verify our upgrade flow.
 It's performs basic sanity after the upgrade just to make sure